XanaduAI/strawberryfields/doc/tutorials/tutorial_gaussian_boson_sampling.rst

 ..

-3. Unlike the :ref:`boson sampling tutorial <boson_tutorial>`, the lack of Fock states means we can now use the :ref:`gaussian_backend`, indicated with the argument ``'gaussian'``, along with a 4-mode register.
+3. Unlike the :ref:`boson sampling tutorial <boson_tutorial>`, the lack of Fock states means we can now use the Numpy-based ``'gaussian'`` backend, along with a 4-mode register.
 The Gaussian backend is perfectly suited for simulation of Gaussian boson sampling, as all initial states are Gaussian, and all the required operators transform Gaussian states to other Gaussian states.

 ..